impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 						  \vec{g}_{\text {dist }}=\frac{1}{|D|} \sum_{\left(x_i, y_i\right) \in D} \nabla l\left(\theta,\left(x_i, y_i\right)\right)
 						  \end{aligned}
 					- Unlike CANIFE, the threat model here indeed is the release of input-space canaries.
 Therefore, in response to your question, we have implemented Alg.3 and share results on MNIST.
 Our evaluation follows that of our published results, albeit with 5k shadow models.
-						- For a in-distribution sample, we achieve
+						- For a in-distribution sample (following Line ) we achieve -
-					-
 					- Note that they consider this a white-box access model and in appendix B.2 note "Unfortunately, it is not trivial to extend either the adversarial example or our crafting approach to the black-box setting and therefore we do not use them in the black-box experiments."
 			-